Denttabs is probably a name you are not all that familiar with, but they are one of the few producers, of toothpaste tablets.

 I do also really like the fact that doing away with the traditional tube of toothpaste cuts down on wastage, particularly when toothpaste tubes can’t normally be recycled.

-I have not tried travelling with these tablets as yet, but the TSA should not be count these are part of your as part of your 3-1-1 liquids rule as they are not a liquid or a paste.
+I have not tried traveling with these tablets as yet, but the TSA should not be count these are part of your as part of your 3-1-1 liquids rule as they are not a liquid or a paste.

 However, I would not be surprised if you were questioned and asked to taste 1 as well as having the tablets checked as you pass through security, because it is an unusual product to most.